• Aboutus

 Illustration of a chatbot on a device screen having a conversation with a person

-You have probably yelled at one point, “Can I please talk to an actual person?” while using a customer service chatbot.
-You enter a simple question into the chatbox and receive a series of chatbot responses that are completely unrelated to your query.
-The issue isn’t yours; it’s the way that many companies design their chatbots, more like a vending machine (you put in a request and receive a canned response) than a helper.
+You likely have yelled at least once while using a customer service chat box, “Can I please speak with a real person?”
+You entered a simple question in the chat box and received a series of chatbot responses completely unrelated to your inquiry.
+This isn’t your fault; it’s how most companies create their chat boxes.
+They are designed much more like vending machines, where you put in a request and get a canned response, rather than being a helpful assistant.

-However, on the other hand, if you were to ask a modern conversational Artificial Intelligence (ChatGPT) to write a poem about your dog, it will do so instantly!
-The difference between these two AIs is truly vast, and makes you question what causes some to completely lack understanding of their task, while others seem to understand or “get” it?
+On the flip side, if you asked a modern conversational AI (ChatGPT) to write a poem about your dog, it would be done in seconds!
+There is such a huge difference between these two AIs that it even makes you wonder what causes some to totally miss their goal, versus others who simply appear to grasp or “get” it.

 Visualization of human speech transforming into data inside a neural network